Marcellis/mad-codelabs/docs/level2-questions-resources/level2-questions-resources.md

 - What is the difference between a `Toast` and `Snackbar` ?
 - What is the purpose of the existence of “optionals” (represented by the `?` mark) in the Kotlin language?
 What does the `!!` mark mean?
 - What is the purpose of a “data class” in Kotlin?
 - What is a `companion object` in Kotlin?
-Explain the difference (if any) between a `static final` and a `val`, and when to use which constant type.
+Explain the difference (if any) between a `static final` and a `val`, and explain when to use which constant type.
 - Describe how you can debug your app in Android Studio.

 ### Resources